forgemedia-llc/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.4.0 - 02.26.2025 =
+* Added new perfmatters_rucss_async_stylesheets filter and built-in settings for dashicons and animation stylesheets which were already excluded from used CSS.
+* Added new perfmatters_after_local_analytics action hook.
+* Added additional logic to better handle stylesheets with media query attributes when including them in used CSS for increased performance.
+WooCommerce users may need to clear their used CSS if mobile-specific stylesheets are being loaded as they have been removed from our built-in exclusions.
+* Added new built-in stylesheet exclusion for Bricks post specific CSS.
+* Added new Delay JS quick exclusion for WPBakery.
+* Added a REST API exception for SureCart.
+* Added additional compatibility styles to the Script Manager.
+* Made some changes to be able to start our main output buffer a bit earlier in the load for better compatibility with other plugins that modify the HTML document.
+* Updated clean uninstall function with current post meta options.
+* Fixed an issue where the Clear Used CSS meta button was not working correctly for certain URL types.
+* Fixed a PHP warning coming from certain rewrite rule formats when MU Mode was turned on.
+* Removed BETA tag from preload lazy elements option.
+* Updated our staging site license key exception list with additional formats.

 = 2.3.9 - 02.06.2025 =
 * Added new perfmatters_preloads_array filter.